New Pope Leo makes first public appearance to jubilant scenes in Rome

 The new pontiff is the 267th Pope, becoming the religious leader of some 1.4 billion Catholics across the globe and someone believed to be called as the successor to St Peter, who was the first.

+In his first words as Pope, the new pontiff told the adoring crowd: “Peace be with you”.

+International development charity Cafod said Pope Leo “will be a voice of wisdom in a fractured and divided world”, and that his years as a missionary in Peru mean he can bring into his papacy “the vital perspective of the global south, elevating voices from the margins to centre stage”.

-The secret conclave meeting – steeped in tradition and mystery – had only just begun some 24 hours earlier.
+The secret conclave meeting – steeped in tradition and mystery – had only just begun some 24 hours before white smoke emerged.

 The 133 cardinals had voted on Wednesday evening and Thursday morning, with black smoke emitted from the chapel chimney twice, showing no-one had been elected.